Dieblitzen/AIR-Project/README.md

-# Scalable Automatic Mapping and Recognition
+# Aerial Intelligence for Responders

 This repository provides information to build geo-spatial datasets and train models to automatically map regions of interest.
 The goal of this project is to assist automated mapping efforts for use in providing humanitarian relief after natural disasters, for example.